justaszie/Bikeshare-Analysis/README.md

     - The majority of the most popular routes for casual riders start and end in the same station.
 This suggests that the purpose of the ride is not transportation but the ride itself.
     - The most popular routes for members have a clear "round-trip" pattern.

-## 5. Ideas for future improvement
+## 5. Ideas for Dataset Improvement
 It's surprising to see so many data quality issues in a dataset provided by a tech-savvy company such as Lyft.

 There are multiple ways to improve the analysis by improving the data quality of the dataset.